Things to Do in Orlando Beyond Theme Parks

 Kennedy Space Center Visitor Complex & Nearby Museums

 Visit space without ever leaving Earth.
 Kennedy Space Center Visitor Center invites you to witness actual rocket launches, meet real astronauts, and see if you have “the right stuff” via immersive training experiences, all while exploring the past, present and future of space exploration.
 (Rocket selfie, anyone?)
 The historic, world-famous venue is just an hour from Orlando’s tourism districts on Florida’s east coast, resulting in an easy day trip.
-And with so much to see and do, it’s easy to make a full day of it — especially when paired with the nearby American Space Museum & Space Walk of Fame or, for a change of pace, The Wizard of Oz Museum.
+And with so much to see and do, it’s easy to make a full day of it — especially when paired with the nearby American Space Museum & Space Walk of Fame or, for a change of pace, The Wizard of Oz Museum, the latter of which is ranked as the No. 5 children’s museum in North America by TripAdvisor.

 Nona Adventure Park